SerzhLe/DatingApp/README.md

 # DatingApp
 App that helps you find your love
-Link to the site - https://appdatingdev.herokuapp.com/
+Link to the site - https://appdatingdev.herokuapp.com/ (currently service unavailable)